kenylson23/lastortillas.cursor.2/replit.md

   - Improved type safety and developer experience with Prisma's auto-generated types
   - Database operations now use Prisma's intuitive and modern API
   - Updated shared types to use Prisma-generated types instead of Drizzle schemas
+  - Configured hybrid database system with local PostgreSQL and Supabase integration ready
+  - Created migration utilities for future Supabase connection when direct access is available